The food is local.

 Uprooted by crisis.
 Grounded by hope.

-More than 42 million people are currently displaced worldwide due to persecution, conflict and disaster.
+More than 45 million people are currently displaced worldwide due to persecution, conflict and disaster.
 Forced to flee to safety, they often leave everything behind—their homes, their families and their livelihoods.
 A tiny fraction of these vulnerable men, women and children are permanently resettled in host countries.
-In 2011, the IRC helped resettle some 7,000 refugees in the United States; nearly half of them were from agrarian backgrounds and arrived here with agricultural expertise.
+In 2012, the IRC helped resettle some 7,600 refugees in the United States, including many from agrarian backgrounds who arrived here with agricultural expertise.

 Through community gardening, nutrition education and small-business farming, New Roots is giving hundreds of refugee farmers the tools and training they need to grow healthy and affordable food and become self-sufficient.
-Across a network stretching from San Diego to the South Bronx, from Seattle to Charlottesville, refugees are revitalizing urban spaces, sharing their homegrown crops at neighborhood farmers markets and rebuilding local food systems.
+Across a network stretching from San Diego to the South Bronx, from Seattle to Charlottesville, refugees are revitalizing urban spaces, sharing their farming know-how with their new neighbors and providing healthy, fresh food to their families and communities.

 - 97% of agricultural workers live in developing countries.
 The average age of the American farmer is 57.